 When operating with tight budgets or constrained resources, researchers can take advantage of new connectivity capabilities.
 Immediate benefits include an increase in productivity and a reduction in costs within their laboratory and pilot plant fluid handling operations.
 This connectivity can help improve time to market and allow unattended and overnight operation, while maintaining confidence that the process is being monitored.

-Bluetooth connectivity allows for a hands-off control approach providing flexibility of pump placement within the research process and can emulate the plant process thereby allowing a quicker time between the R&D lab to the process floor.
+Bluetooth connectivity allows for a hands-off approach providing flexibility of pump placement within the research process and can emulate the plant process thereby allowing a quicker time between the R&D lab to the process floor.
 This technology can also add a level of safety for employees by distancing then from harmful chemicals and biologics.

 Cloud-based remote monitoring allows the researcher to track extended runs for a more seamless extension through pilot-scale and into full process.
 Read-only data transmission ensures data security—which is and should be a concern shared by researchers and product developers.

 Masterflex® now offers new connectivity options on its most popular drives in L/S and I/P sizes to provide customers with maximum control over their pumping applications.
-In addition to Bluetooth controls and cloud-based monitoring, Masterflex’s new Advanced Communication drives support Ethernet/IP communications for automated processes.
-Learn more about remote pump control and monitoring plus Masterflex L/S & I/P Drives with Advanced Networking & Communication products on our website.
+In addition to Bluetooth and cloud-based monitoring, Masterflex’s new Advanced Communication drives support Ethernet/IP communications for automated processes.
+Learn more about remote pump monitoring plus Masterflex L/S & I/P Drives with Advanced Networking & Communication products on our website.